Take a Closer Look!

 The rustic though charming little stable or cave—smelling of fresh straw, secluded from the noise and commotion of Bethlehem bulging at the seams with travelers—is how we typically envision the scene.

 The true environment may have been quite different.
-Take a closer look at a mind-boggling detail.
+Take a closer look at the mind-boggling details.

 According to Alfred Edersheim, noted Messianic scholar, the only shelter that may have been available to Mary and Joseph was beneath the watchtower at the edge of the Shepherds’ Fields on the outskirts of Bethlehem.
 (1) The watchtower served as a shelter for sacrificial lambs during lambing season (Micah 4:8).

 If the baby in the manger had been just another mortal, there would be little of significance to remember about the birth year after year.
 Babies born under adverse circumstances are not uncommon.
 The number entering the world via the sterile environment of a hospital is relatively small even today, much less 2,000 years ago.

 Had the infant in the manger been nothing more than the offspring of poverty-stricken parents, there would be no reason to take particular notice.
 Babies have no say in the socio-economic status of their parents.
 Babies have no ability to choose the place of their birth, how they are clothed or where they sleep.
 There is nothing remarkable about a baby accepting circumstances that he or she is incapable of changing.

 The apostle John’s remarkable account begins with a simple statement.